Work On Altona Lagoon Expansion Nearing Completion

 Over the past few weeks, crews have been installing a force main line that runs directly from the Bunge Canada plant to the lagoon facility.

-"All of the pipes is in the ground now and it's just a matter of connecting everything and then tying into Bunge's plant and then everything should be good to go," said Altona CAO Dan Gagne.
+"All of the pipes are in the ground now and it's just a matter of connecting everything and then tying into Bunge's plant and then everything should be good to go," said Altona CAO Dan Gagne.

 The force main is a dedicated line that will be used to keep the effluent generated by the Bunge facility separate from the rest of the town's waste stream.